Anti-drug alliance tested after U.S. arrest of former Mexican defense chief

 “We had no indication from anyone that including him in the secretary’s schedule would be anything we should be concerned about,” said a senior U.S. official, who spoke on the condition of anonymity to discuss diplomatic information.

-It’s unclear when U.S. agents identified Cienfuegos as a suspect in their investigation of the H-2 cartel, a once-powerful network with a presence along Mexico’s West Coast.
+It’s unclear when U.S. agents identified Cienfuegos as a suspect in their investigation of the H-2 cartel, based in the northwestern state of Nayarit.

 Most senior American officials were apparently unaware of the allegations until a grand jury handed up an indictment against him in August 2019.
 Even then, the indictment was sealed and the information was closely held in Washington.
 The general had retired the prior year.